Trading Places: Legacy

 Along with the impact their respective roles had on its stars' careers, Trading Places is considered one of the best comedy films ever made and part of the canon of American comedies.
 In a 1988 interview, Aykroyd said that he considered it among his "A-tier" films, along with Ghostbusters, Dragnet, The Blues Brothers, and Spies Like Us.

 Bellamy and Ameche reprised their Duke characters for Murphy's 1988 film Coming to America.
 Murphy portrays the affluent Prince Akeem who hands the now-homeless brothers a large sum of cash.
 Mortimer tells Randolph that it is enough to give them a new start.
 Of the two films, Murphy has said that while he "loves" Trading Places, he prefers Coming to America because it allowed him to portray multiple characters.
 The 2021 sequel Coming 2 America also references the Dukes, revealing they used Akeem's donation to rebuild their business.

-Harris described one incident where a person told him they had obtained a career in finance because of Trading Places; Harris said that this was counter to the film's message.
-An anonymous seller sold off their portion of the royalties earned from the film for $140,000 in 2019.
-At the time, the share was generating an average of $10,000 per annum.
-A musical adaptation of Trading Places debuted at the Alliance Theater in Atlanta, Georgia, on June 4, 2022.

 In 2010, nearly 30 years after its release, the film was cited in the testimony of Commodity Futures Trading Commission chief Gary Gensler regarding new regulations on the financial markets.
 He said:We have recommended banning using misappropriated government information to trade in the commodity markets.
 In the movie Trading Places, starring Eddie Murphy, the Duke brothers intended to profit from trades in frozen concentrated orange juice futures contracts using an illicitly obtained and not yet public Department of Agriculture orange crop report.
 Characters played by Eddie Murphy and Dan Aykroyd intercept the misappropriated report and trade on it to profit and ruin the Duke brothers.
 The testimony was part of the Dodd–Frank Wall Street Reform and Consumer Protection Act designed to prevent insider trading on commodities markets, which had previously not been illegal.
 Section 746 of the reform act is referred to as the "Eddie Murphy rule".
+An anonymous seller sold off their portion of the royalties earned from the film for $140,000 in 2019.
+At the time, the share was generating an average of $10,000 per annum.
+A musical adaptation of Trading Places debuted at the Alliance Theater in Atlanta, Georgia, on June 4, 2022.